 Retailers may push hard to get you to buy these plans because they're cash cows for them.
 Stores keep 50 percent or more of what they charge for these contracts.
 That's much more than they can make selling products.

-In our latest survey on electronics buying, seventy-three percent of in-store shoppers said that sales staff had pitched them the idea of buying a service plan.
-Perhaps that explains why in-store electronics shoppers were somewhat more likely than online shoppers to buy a plan (15 percent vs. 8 percent).
-Overall, the median price paid for a plan was $75 in-store and $65 online.
+In our latest survey on electronics buying, 74 percent of in-store shoppers said that sales staff had pitched them the idea of buying a service plan.
+In-store electronics shoppers, however, were not much more likely than online shoppers to buy a plan (16 percent vs.12 percent).
+Overall, the median price paid also was quite similar at $81 in-store and $82 online. .

 Our survey results were similar for those who bought major appliances.
 Eighty-five percent said their checkout didn't conclude without at least a suggestion that they purchase a service plan.
 At some stores, shoppers felt "strongly urged" to spring for the extra coverage.
-The median price paid for a plan was $118 for a major appliance and $37 for a small appliance.
+The median price paid for a plan was $123 for a major appliance and $37 for a small one.

 There are many reasons why we recommend against buying service plans:

 Repairs may be covered by the manufacturer's warranty.
-Although manufacturers' written, or "express," warranties often don't last as long as they used to, there's a good chance your product is covered for at least 90 days or longer.
-Buying a service plan may not only duplicate coverage you already have, but it sends manufacturers a message that limiting their express warranties will increase the sale of service plans.
+Although manufacturers' written, or "express," warranties often don't last as long as they used to, there's a good chance your product is covered for at least 90 days.
+Buying a service plan may not only duplicate coverage you already have, it sends manufacturers a message that limiting their express warranties will increase the sale of service plans.
 You shouldn't have to pay extra to get manufacturers or retailers to stand behind their products.